-When your air conditioner is clean and working right, it’s expected you won’t be smelling anything odd.
-Peculiar air conditioner noises and weird smells are a clue that something is out of whack.
-If your air conditioner is old or you haven’t had a tune-up scheduled lately, they can be an obvious sign you need pro air conditioning repair in Marshalltown.
+When your air conditioner is spotless and operating properly, you shouldn’t be smelling anything strange.
+Unexpected air conditioner noises and weird smells are a sign that something is up.
+If your air conditioner is old or you haven’t had service scheduled lately, they can be a sure sign you need skilled air conditioning repair in Marshalltown.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical smell, it isn’t a positive sign.
-You might also report your:
+If your air conditioner smells bad when turned on, particularly a chemical smell, it isn’t a great sign.
+You may also notice your:

 - Air conditioner smells like paint thinner